ecfeed/ecfeed.java/README.md

 - *method (required)* - See 'generateNWise'.
 - *choices* - See 'generateNWise'.
 - *constraints* - See 'generateNWise'.
+- *feedback* - See 'generateNWise'.
+- *label* - See 'generateNWise'.
+- *custom* - See 'generateNWise'.

 ### public Iterable<Object[]> generateRandom(String method, Param.ParamsRandom config)